explorable-viz/esop2025/sections-1-and-2-plan.md

 # 1. Introduction: Towards Transparent Research Outputs

-## Contributions

-- [ ] Section 2 presents an overview of our approach and language, and motivates the idea of ``related inputs'' query from an end-user perspective.
-The rest of the paper is then organised as follows: [..]

-  - [ ] Section 3 defines a new program analysis framework over dynamic dependence graphs, introducing the cognacy operator $\relInput$ (``related inputs'') and unpacking the intuitive relationship between its two components $\demandR$ (``demands'') and $\demandByR$ (``demanded by'') in terms of \citeauthor{jonsson51}'s notion of conjugate operators over Boolean algebras.
-We also introduce the dual cognacy operator $\relOutput$ (``related outputs'') and explain the relationship to Galois connections: $f$ and $g$ being conjugate is equivalent to $f$ and the De Morgan dual of $g$ forming a Galois connection.
-We give procedures for computing $\demandR_{D}$ and $\demandByR_{D}$ over a directed graph with reachability relation $D$
-  - [ ] \secref{core} defines a core functional language with an operational semantics that pairs every result with a dynamic dependence graph suitable for computing $\demandR$ and $\demandByR$.
-We show how to represent (parts of) values as nodes in the graph.
-  - [ ] \secref{evaluation} compares the performance of our implementation based on graphs and conjugates with an implementation due to \citet{perera22} based on traces and Galois connections, contrasting the overhead of building trace   vs.~building dependence graphs, computing $\demandR$ and $\demandByR$ over each, and the relative implementation burden of the two approaches ().
-  - [ ] Section 6 reviews related work in more detail, including program slicing and DDGs.

-- [ ] Section 7 wraps up with a discussion of some limitations and plans for future work.
-In particular, the sort of transparency infrastructure proposed in this paper is purely extensional and falls short of providing full explanations of how output parts are related to input parts.
-We discuss extending this to more ``intensional'' forms transparency and propose some other ways of improving on the present system.

 # 2. Overview of approach and solution

 - [ ] As outlined in \secref{intro}, the aim of data transparency is to enrich the computed content with